 Pivoting Bearing Joint

 Another type of bearing joint that is commonly found in mechanisms where relative rotation of the flanges about a single fastener pivot (scissors action) is a design requirement.
 In this case the nut needs a locking mechanism and the fastener preload is negligibly low.
 The fastener is therefore predominantly subject to transverse shear and bearing loads between fastener and hole.
-Also, depending on the degree of eccentricity of the applied load, the bending stresses within the fastener may be significant.
+Also, depending on the degree of eccentricity of the applied load, the bending stresses within the fastener can be significant.

 Strength Analysis of Bearing Joints

 The strength of a bearing designed shear joint depends on its resistance in three failure modes; fastener shear, hole bearing and flange shear-out failure.
-The strength calculation methods for each of these failure modes are given in the following Subsections.
+The strength calculation methods for each of these failure modes are given in the following Sections.

 Fastener Shear Failure